 Scheduling a 2-Hour Inspection/Test.
 2-hour inspections/tests are scheduled according to the type of inspection/test requested.
 Typically, one sprinkler system hydrostatic test or a small fire alarm system test can be performed in a single 2-hour inspection/test period.
 However, more complex systems may require multiple 2-hour inspections/tests.
 For example, a new high-rise building fire alarm system may require as many as 8 to 10 days (24-30 2-hour inspections/tests) to inspect and test; whereas, a warehouse building may only require one 2-hour inspection/test period.
 Generally, with the exception of a 2-hour hydrostatic inspection/test, 2 or more inspectors are required to conduct these inspections/tests.

 Permits Required.
 Before requesting an inspection/test, construction permits related to the scope of work involving the installation of or modification to fire protection equipment and systems must be posted at the inspection or test location.
-For detailed information about FPD and DPWES construction permit requirements, consult the permit requirements section of our website.
+For detailed information about FPD and DPWES construction permit requirements, consult the installation permit requirements section of our website.

 Fire Alarm Testing.
 Based on past experience, fire alarm contractors are encouraged to schedule fire alarm system tests 30-days prior to projected occupancy to allow time to correct deficiencies.
 The system shall be pre-tested prior to the scheduled acceptance inspection/test date.